 If you’ve got something to talk about — a new product, an event or an area of expertise — then it’s well worth approaching your local radio stations to see if they would like you to come in and do an interview.
 But how do you prepare and what makes a good on-air performance?
 Dee Blick has ten top tips to help you tackle a live radio interview successfully

-I was thrilled last week when the producer and the news scout of a local radio station that had interviewed me once before asked me to go back and share on a new project that I am involved in.
+I was thrilled when the producer and the news scout of a local radio station that had interviewed me previously askec me to go back and share on a new project that I am involved in.

-I personally find live radio more daunting than filming for television, which I am doing at the moment.
-At least with television, if you make a mistake or fluff your lines it is simply a matter of a retake or two.
+I personally find live radio more daunting than filming for television.
+At least with television, if you make a mistake or fluff your lines it is simply a matter of a retake or two if it's not live.
 With live radio, there is no rewind button.

 You have to get it right first time.

-So, fresh from my last live radio interview, I wanted to share with you what it was that I believe led to me being invited back.
+So, I wanted to share with you what it was that I believe led to me being invited back.
 When you get the opportunity to promote your business on live radio, you've hopefully got a starting point with these tips.

 I believe that success boils down to three things: preparation, passion and understanding the audience of listeners.